-As the days of Noah were, so will be the coming of the Son of Man so will be the coming of the Son of Man away-so will be the coming of the Son of Man
+As the days of Noah were, so will be the coming of the Son of Man so will be the coming of the Son of Man away-so will be the coming of the Son of Man This can be translated as a separate sentence.
+Alternate translation: "away.
+This is how it will be when the Son of Man comes"

-"At the time when the Son of Man comes, it will be like the time of Noah."
+"At the time when the Son of Man comes, it will be like the time of Noah "